PushpendraUikey/Alien-Invasion-Game/README.md

 - Initializes a window with a ship displayed at the bottom center.
 - Ship can move left and right using arrow keys.
+- Ship can fire bullets upward using the spacebar.
+- Bullets move up the screen and are removed when off-screen.
 - The game screen updates smoothly in a loop.
 - Modular code split across files for clarity and scalability.